-The Company has adopted a Non-Qualified Deferred Compensation Plan for Directors to attract and retain non-employee members of the Board of Directors of the Company by providing them with an opportunity to defer receipt of a portion of their RSUs and other specified compensation.
+The Company previously adopted a Non-Qualified Deferred Compensation Plan (the "Deferred Compensation Plan") on March 1, 2022 for Directors to attract and retain non-employee members of the Board of Directors of the Company by providing them with an opportunity to defer receipt of a portion of their RSUs and other specified compensation.
 Equity-based compensation deferrals are credited in the form of units with each unit equal in value to one share of the Company's Class A Common Stock, based on the units awarded to the participant under the terms of the Company's equity compensation plan.
 Each unit is paid in the form of one share of the Company's Class A Common Stock.
-A participant may not allocate units to another investment option under the Plan.
+A participant may not allocate units to another investment option under the Deferred Compensation Plan.
 A participant may not allocate cash deferrals into units of the Company's Class A Common Stock.
-The Plan is intended to meet the requirements of Code Section 409A and shall be operated and interpreted consistent with that intent.
+The Deferred Compensation Plan is intended to meet the requirements of Code Section 409A and shall be operated and interpreted consistent with that intent.